imnadleeh/envato-tuts_simple-landing-page/README.md

 # Envato Tuts+ - Simple landing page

-This is a solution to the https://youtu.be/iG2jotQo9NI?si=SoYooaC410WF2prk&t=23557
+This is a solution to the: https://youtu.be/iG2jotQo9NI?si=SoYooaC410WF2prk&t=23557

 ## Overview